Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 Similar to the case of the spin-1 polar phase, the spin degrees of freedom do not contribute to the superfluid velocity that only depends on the spatial variation of the gauge angle:

-This is a general property for the non-magnetized phase in spinor BECs.
+This is a general property for the non-magnetized phase in spinor BECs [see Eq.~\eqref{eq:Vort_vmass_gen}].

 The shape of the uniaxial order parameter in the spin space is shown in Fig.~\ref{fig:spin2uniax} (a).
-As one can see from Fig.~\ref{fig:spin2uniax} (a), the uniaxial nematic phase has a SO(2) symmetry around the direction of $\hat{\bm d}=(\cos\alpha\sin\beta,\sin\alpha\sin\beta,\cos\beta)$.
-The uniaxial nematic phase also has $\mathbb{Z}_2$ symmetry as in the case of the spin-1 polar phase.
-However, in the present case, $\mathbb{Z}_2$ symmetry is independent of the gauge angle $\phi$: ${\bm \zeta}^{\rm uniax}$ is invariant under a $\pi$ rotation around an axis perpendicular to $\hat{\bm d}$.
+As one can see from Fig.~\ref{fig:spin2uniax} (a), the uniaxial nematic phase has an SO(2) symmetry around the direction of $\hat{\bm d}=(\cos\alpha\sin\beta,\sin\alpha\sin\beta,\cos\beta)$.
+The uniaxial nematic phase also has the $\mathbb{Z}_2$ symmetry as in the case of the spin-1 polar phase.
+However, in the present case, the $\mathbb{Z}_2$ symmetry is not coupled to the gauge angle $\phi$: ${\bm \psi}^{\rm uniax}$ is invariant under a $\pi$ rotation around an axis perpendicular to $\hat{\bm d}$.
 Hence, although the uniaxial nematic phase can accommodate a vortex, as shown in Fig.~\ref{fig:spin2uniax} (b), the mass circulation for this vortex is zero.
-We call it a 0-1/2 vortex, where 0 and 1/2 indicate the gauge transformation and rotation angle in spin space around the vortex, respectively.
-An example of the order parameter around the 1/2-spin vortex is given as
+It is a spin vortex which may also be called a 0--1/2 vortex, where 0 and 1/2 indicate the gauge transformation and rotation angle in spin space around the vortex, respectively.
+An example of the order parameter around the 0--1/2 vortex (far from the vortex core) is given as

 where $\varphi$ is an azimuthal angle around the vortex.

 The spin superfluid velocity for the uniaxial nematic phase is calculated to be